ranfysvalle02/mdb-ransomware-defense/README.md

 # Protecting Against Ransomware with MongoDB CSFLE

-In this blog post, we delve into the details of protecting our MongoDB data against potential ransomware attacks.
+In this Github repo, we delve into the details of protecting our MongoDB data against potential ransomware attacks.
 This is achieved by implementing client-side field-level encryption using MongoDB Atlas and Python.
 CSFLE encrypts sensitive fields within your application before sending them to the database, ensuring their confidentiality even if attackers gain access.
 ### Prerequisites

 We'll utilize the following Python libraries: